raysonoon/monin/README.md

 - [ ] Placeholder text missing in category, merchant dialogs
 - [ ] Placeholder image for custom providers
 - [ ] UI action button spacing for MerchantDialog
+- [ ] Scrollview not smooth for ProviderDialog
+- [x] parseEmailWithProvider in `gmailParser.ts` does not properly slice Revolut emails
+  - [x] Debug why start and end is -1

 ### FEATURE TODO